 Plenty of sports are welcoming connected tech with open arms.
 Those hitting the links have dedicated GPS golf watches and swing analysers, footballers are able to pull on the Playertek smart vest, and basketball players can take advantage of the Whoop Strap.

 But if your jam is on the tennis court, instead, there's plenty of devices that can bring some extra fun into your game and make you a better player.
 From critiquing your forehand to offering in-depth data about how fast and accurate your strokes were, or even how much ground you covered, there's a wearable to help you.

 We've looked into a number of wearable (and not so wearable) tech devices and the prognosis is good.
 So grab your racquet and get cracking.
 Wimbledon (and the country) depends on you.

 The latest tennis crowdfunding success story comes from Silicon Valley startup TuringSense.
 Combining a whopping 14 sensors for the top of the range pack, the coaching and monitoring system has been developed in partnership with Hall of Fame coach Nick Bollettieri.

-Pivot promises to improve a player's game by recording 360 degree motion, preventing injuries and get statistics on a wide range of performance metrics including footwork, body position, elbow bend, knee bend, and more.
+Pivot promises to improve a player's game by recording 360 degree motion, preventing injuries and providing statistics on a wide range of performance metrics, including footwork, body position, elbow bend, knee bend, and more.

-You don't need a camera, there's a hub that records all the biometric data each sensor sends – up to 1,000 data samples per second are sent, from the accelerometer, gyroscope, and magnetometer.
-You can watch back the action and see the analysis on the companion app.
+You don't need a camera, there's a hub that records all the biometric data each sensor sends.
+Up to 1,000 data samples per second are sent from the accelerometer, gyroscope and magnetometer, and you can watch back the action and see the analysis on the companion app.

 From $279, turingsense.com